How to pronounce the letter G in Spanish?

-It is so soft that some English natives have trouble to identify it.
+It is so soft that some English natives think it’s silent.

-When THE SOFTEST G is followed by U (gu), you may even hear a /w/ sound.
+When AIRY G is followed by U (gu), you may even hear a /w/ sound.
 For example, when we say «agua«, you might hear /awa/.

-When we pronounce THE SOFTEST G, we don’t stop the flow of air -as we do with the SOFT G- but we go smoothly from one sound to the next one.
+- The tongue doesn’t touch the palate.
+When we pronounce AIRY G, we don’t stop the flow of air -as we do with the SOFT G- but we go smoothly from one sound to the next one.

 Imagine you have hairs in your palate and you have to caress them.
 The feeling in your throat/back palate should be similar to caress the hairs in your eyebrow or eyelashes, without actually touching the skin.